 Generalised allergic reaction

 This is an uncommon but more serious reaction to an insect sting (and occasionally an insect bite).
 It happens most often with wasp stings.
 About a quarter of people who are stung by a wasp or bee have some kind of allergic reaction.
 Only in a small proportion of these is the reaction severe.
 This severe reaction is called anaphylaxis and without quick treatment you would soon become unconscious.
-A small number of people die every year as a result of this kind of severe reaction, usually because they do not obtain treatment quickly enough.
+A small number of people die every year as a result of this kind of severe reaction, usually because they do not obtain medical treatment quickly enough.

 Symptoms of a severe reaction